bahamas10/node-sshp/README.md

-      -f, --file        a file of hosts separated by newlines, defaults to stdin -g, --group       group the output together as it comes in by hostname, not line-by-line -h, --help        print this message and exit -i, --identity    ssh identity file to use, passed directly to ssh -j, --join        join hosts together by unique output -l, --login       the username to login as, passed directly to ssh -m, --max-jobs    the maximum number of jobs to run concurrently, defaults to 30 -n, --dry-run     print debug information without actually running any commands -N, --no-strict   disable strict host key checking for ssh, defaults to false -p, --port        the ssh port, passed directly to ssh -q, --quiet       run ssh in quiet mode, passed directly to ssh -s, --silent      silence all stdout and stderr from remote hosts, defaults to false -u, --updates     check for available updates
+      -f, --file        a file of hosts separated by newlines, defaults to stdin -g, --group       group the output together as it comes in by hostname, not line-by-line -h, --help        print this message and exit -j, --join        join hosts together by unique output -m, --max-jobs    the maximum number of jobs to run concurrently, defaults to 30 -n, --dry-run     print debug information without actually running any commands -N, --no-strict   disable strict host key checking for ssh, defaults to false -s, --silent      silence all stdout and stderr from remote hosts, defaults to false -u, --updates     check for available updates
       -v, --version     print the version number and exit

+    ssh options (options passed directly to ssh)
+      -i, --identity    ssh identity file to use
+      -l, --login       the username to login as
+      -q, --quiet       run ssh in quiet mode
+      -p, --port        the ssh port

 License
 -------